 PCB design software is available for offline and online cloud base.

-PCB design software allows designers to design PCB and provides facility for maintaining spacing, Annular ring, track width etc.
+PCB design software allows designers to design PCB and provides a facility for maintaining spacing, Annular ring, track width etc.

 The design file is a master file that can export Gerbers.
-It is easy to make changes in exported Gerber for DFM ( Design for manufacturing) with few limitations, but when there is a change in PCB design ( such as component location change, drill location change, Ground or power plane changes and many more.)
-Only PCB design files can make changes and allow re-exporting data.
+It is easy to make changes in exported Gerber for DFM ( Design for Manufacturing) with few limitations, but when there is a change in PCB design ( such as component location change, drill location change, Ground or power plane changes and many more.)
+Only PCB design files can make changes and allow the re-exporting of data.